bootstrap-vue/bootstrap-vue/src/components/form-tags/README.md

 ### Scope properties

-The default scoped slot provides numerous propteries and methods for use in rendering your custom interface.
+The default scoped slot provides numerous properties and methods for use in rendering your custom interface.
 Not all properties or methods are required to generate your interface.

 The default slot scope properties are as follows: